Vyral/base-template/_posts/2019-11-18-sell-a-home-in-the-fall-vs--spring.md

 This time of year, home sellers commonly ask us if it’s better to sell a home in the fall or if waiting until spring is the right move.

-In response, we tend to bring up inventory levels.
-Inventory levels are typically highest in the spring, whereas in the fall, they tend to decline.
-That means that sellers will have a lot less competition in the fall than they will in the spring.
+In response, a lot depends on inventory levels.
+Inventory levels are typically highest in the spring, whereas in the fall, they tend to be much lower.
+This equates to less seller competition in the fall than the spring.

 Sellers also ask if their house will show well in the fall.
-Many people who wait until spring do so because it's a beautiful time of year when the grass and leaves are green again, which makes for attractive home photos.
-But **peak photographing time doesn’t really hit until the summer,** and in the fall, we still have green grass and leaves on the trees; you can still take beautiful exterior photos in the autumn.
+Many people who wait until spring do so because it's a beautiful time of year, when the grass and leaves are green again, which makes for attractive home photos.
+But **peak photography (i.e. GREEN) time doesn’t really happen until the summer.&nbsp;** In the fall, we still have green grass and leaves on the trees, therefore you can still take beautiful exterior photos in the autumn.

 {% include pullquote.html %}

-People also express their concerns about moving in the wintertime.
+People also express concerns about moving in the winter months.
 Few people really want to pack up all their belongings and move to a new home when it’s cold out, and that’s a valid point.
-However, most sellers hire a moving company to assist them—**movers are a year-round industry and would be happy to serve you no matter the season.**
+However, most sellers hire a moving company to assist them—**movers are a year-round industry and are happy to serve you no matter the season.**

-If you have any further questions about whether or not it’s a good idea to sell your home in the fall or anything else related to real estate, don’t hesitate to reach out to us.
-We’d be happy to speak with you.<br>&nbsp;
+If you have any further questions about whether it’s a good idea to sell your home in the fall, or if we can answer any other real estate related questions, do not hesitate to reach out to us.
+We are happy to speak with you.